ripenedcat/LucasLifesBlog/content/post/azure/ama-win-data-store-persistence/index.en.md

         C:\Resources\Directory\{dataStoreName}\.persistencekey

 4. Re-enable the Azure Monitor Agent locally
-   • Follow the [AMA Enable Guide]({{< ref "/post/azure/ama-win-restart" >}}) to re-enable the AMA locally.
+   - Follow the [AMA Enable Guide]({{< ref "/post/azure/ama-win-restart" >}}) to re-enable the AMA locally.
-   • The extension’s health check will recreate the `.persistencekey` file and the registry entry automatically.
+   - The extension’s health check will recreate the `.persistencekey` file and the registry entry automatically.

 5. Verify the Fix
-   • Monitor the ExtensionHealth.*.log for any new ValidateDataStorePersistence errors.
+   - Monitor the ExtensionHealth.*.log for any new ValidateDataStorePersistence errors.
-   • Check that the MonAgent* processes are running and heartbeats resume in Log Analytics Workspace.
+   - Check that the [MonAgent* processes]({{< ref "/post/azure/ama-win-processes" >}}) are running and heartbeats resume in Log Analytics Workspace.

 # Conclusion
 By performing a quick disable - delete - enable cycle on the Azure Monitor Windows Agent extension, you restore the data store persistence alignment and eliminate the ValidateDataStorePersistence errors.
 This not only gets your agent back online but also maintains the security safeguard introduced in AMA 1.30.0.0.
 As always, keep your agents up to date and monitor your extension logs for early detection of any anomalies.